matta-research-group/QCflow/README.md

 ## Supported QC codes

-Only [Gaussian](https://gaussian.com/man/) is supported at the moment, but we plan to add support for [Psi4](https://psicode.org/).

-Psi4 is in the beta stages of support and can be found on the 'qcflow-psi4' branch.
+Only [Gaussian](https://gaussian.com/man/) and [Psi4](https://psicode.org/) are currently supported.

-When installing the branch with psi4 please use the following command onc you have installed QCflow:
+When installing the branch with psi4 please use the following command once you have installed QCflow to check psi4 is up to date:

 ```bash
 conda update psi4